sequentech/documentation/docs/general/reference/election-creation-json.md

 - **Required:** Yes
 - **Example:** `"first_name"`

 Defines the id of a WriteInField.
+This id has the same limitations of a javascript variable, for example it can't start with numbers.

 ### WriteInField: `placeholder`